falcopackages/fujin/docs/tutorial.rst

 .. note::

-    If your server have a version of rsync that does not have the ``--mkpath`` option, you can run update the rsync part like to create the folder beforahand
+    If your server has a version of rsync that does not have the ``--mkpath`` option, you can update the rsync part to create the folder beforehand:

     .. code-block:: text

         && sudo mkdir -p /var/www/bookstore/static/ && sudo rsync -a --delete staticfiles/ /var/www/bookstore/static/"

-Now move to the `deploy </tutorial.html#deploy>`_ for the next step.
+Now move to the `deploy </tutorial.html#deploy>`_ section for the next step.

 Binary
 ------

-This mode is intended for self contained executable, for example with languages lke Golang, Rust that can be compiled into single file that is shipped to the server, and you can get a similar feature in python with tool like `pyapp <https://github.com/ofek/pyapp>`_ and `plex <https://github.com/pex-tool/pex>`_.
+This mode is intended for self-contained executables, for example, with languages like Golang or Rust that can be compiled into a single file that is shipped to the server.
+You can get a similar feature in Python with tools like `pyapp <https://github.com/ofek/pyapp>`_ and `pex <https://github.com/pex-tool/pex>`_.
-For this tutorial we will use a `pocketbase <https://github.com/pocketbase/pocketbase>`_ a go backend that can be run as a standalone app.
+For this tutorial, we will use `pocketbase <https://github.com/pocketbase/pocketbase>`_, a Go backend that can be run as a standalone app.

 .. code-block:: shell